ringcentral/ringcentral-api-docs/docs/basics/uris.md

 If both the override header and query parameter are specified in the HTTP request and contain different values, the server returns `HTTP 400 Bad Request` error.

-<div class="alert alert-warning"><strong>Tunneling HTTP methods should be used only when no other workaround is available.</strong> Each HTTP method has its own characteristics, such as how it is cached -- which HTTP clients and intermediaries expect.
-When tunneling these methods through HTTP POST, those expectations can no longer be met.</div>
+!!! warning "Tunneling HTTP methods should be used only when no other workaround is available."
+    Each HTTP method has its own characteristics, such as how it is cached -- which HTTP clients and intermediaries expect.
+When tunneling these methods through HTTP POST, those expectations can no longer be met.

 ## Object Representation